gvwilson/thirdbit/src/talks/tech-talk/index.md

     -   I'm a terrible graphic designer, so I deliberately stick to mostly-text slides
 -   Everyone talks faster in front of an audience (adrenaline)
+-   Adjust to the size of the room
+    -   Acoustic cafe vs. stadium rock
--   A glass of water can save your career
+-   A glass of water can save your career (or your marriage)

 --

-> 1. What two adjectives would people who know you well
->     use to describe you?
+> 1. What two adjectives would people who know you well use to describe you?
 > 2. How can you use these on stage?

 ---